 After breakfast, proceed on a brief tour of Old and New Delhi.

 This 300-year-old walled city was built by Emperor Shah Jehan in 1648 as his capital.
-The magnificent Red Fort built of red sandstone, has within its Walls, marble palaces and a grand audience Chamber - the Diwan-i-Khas, where Moghul emperors held court and the world famous jeweled Peacock Throne once stood.
-From here board your cycle rickshaw's and go through narrow lanes of "Chandni Chowk" - now a bustling jumble of shops, of labyrinthine alley's running off a main Thorough are with craftsmen's workshop, hotel's, mosques and temples.
-End this ride at Jama Masjid, one of the most elegant mosque's in India.
+The magnificent Red Fort built of red sandstone has within its Walls, marble palaces and a grand audience Chamber - the Diwan-i-Khas, where Moghul emperors held court and the world-famous jeweled Peacock Throne once stood.
+From here board your cycle rickshaws and go through narrow lanes of "Chandni Chowk" - now a bustling jumble of shops, of labyrinthine alley's running off the main Thorough are with craftsmen's workshops, hotels, mosques and temples.
+End this ride at Jama Masjid, one of the most elegant mosques in India.

 Thereafter, visit New Delhi the new capital designed by Sir Edward Lutyens, drive past the impressive Rajpath to the World War I memorial - India Gate, the Presidential Palace, the Rashtrapati Bhavan and the Secretariat buildings - the centre of all government activity.
 Time permitting visit Humayun's Tomb built in 1565 AD by his grieving widow Haji Begum, Lunch at Baluchi restaurant (A great culinary adventure, serving Indian favourite from all over the sub-continent)

 After your breakfast depart for Agra en route tea-coffee break at Country Inn restaurant - Kosi.
 (Country Inn is an oasis on the Delhi - Agra national Highway just 99 km. from Delhi, and 100 km. from Agra (The City of the Taj Mahal).
 Arrive Agra (5 hours drive) and check in at the Hotel.